 The LG 34UC79G-B is the best ultrawide 1080p monitor that we've tested so far.
-This 21:9 ultrawide monitor is great for multitasking or if you are looking for a more immersive gaming experience.
+This 21:9 ultrawide monitor is great for multitasking, or if you're looking for a more immersive gaming experience.
 It has very good viewing angles, great for co-op gaming or for sharing your work with someone else.

 Gamers will appreciate the ultra-fast 144Hz refresh rate and FreeSync support.
 It also supports FreeSync when connected to a 10- or 20- series NVIDIA graphics card.
 Learn more about NVIDIA's new FreeSync drivers here.
 It also has excellent low input lag and excellent response time, so fast-moving objects have very little blur trail behind them.

-Unfortunately, the 34UC79G-B doesn't look as good in a dark room and it can't get very bright, so room conditions are an important factor before purchasing this monitor.
-Overall, though, it is a good 1080p monitor with great gaming performance that should please most people.
+Unfortunately, this monitor doesn't look as good in a dark room and it can't get very bright, so room conditions are an important factor before purchasing this monitor.
+Overall, though, it's a good 1080p monitor with great gaming performance that should please most people.

 If you want a good 1080p monitor for occasional office use, the Dell P2417H is the best 1080p office monitor that we've reviewed so far.
-Like most Dell monitors, the P2417H has a good design with a clean, professional look.
+Like most Dell monitors, this one has a good design with a clean, professional look.
 It also has a great stand that can easily be adjusted to an ideal viewing position, which is great if you're buying multiple monitors for a group of people, as they can each adjust the monitor to suit their needs.

 This monitor is nothing fancy, though.
 The 1080p resolution isn't ideal for some types of office work, as it doesn't provide a great deal of screen real estate to work with.
 It also isn't the best as a gaming monitor, as it has a limited 60Hz refresh rate and no VRR support.
 It does have excellent low input lag and great response time, so if you want to play the occasional game, it should still provide a decent experience for casual gamers.

-Overall, the P2417H is a decent, but basic, 1080p monitor.
-It is great for certain types of office work or for the occasional gamer, and it definitely comes at a great price.
+Overall, this is a decent, but basic, 1080p monitor.
+It's great for certain types of office work or for the occasional gamer, and it definitely comes at a great price.